-The directors believe that a change in the key assumptions by 1% would not materially cause the recoverable amounts of the cash generating unit to be lower than the carrying amount and therefore no impairment was deemed necessary.
+The directors believe that a change in the key assumptions by 1% would not materially cause the recoverable amounts of the cash generating unit to exceed the carrying amount and therefore no impairment was deemed necessary.

 12. INVESTMENT IN SUBSIDIARIES